Differential Analysis & Visualization Snakemake Workflow Using limma

 - Colons (“:”) in variable/group names (i.e., interactions) are replaced with double-underscores (“__”) downstream.

-- We do not support more complex contrast scenarios than are supported via topTable, but the fitted linear model is saved for downstream analyses (see instructions below in Usage).
+- We do not support more complex contrast scenarios than are supported via topTable, but the fitted linear model is saved for downstream analyses (see instructions below in Contrasts).

 🛠️ Usage